-During the busy summer months there are a few different options to get to St Naum.
-We chose to go there using the Aleksandrija boat from the main pier in the centre of town.
-The boat left at 10am from Ohrid, and from St Naum at 3:30pm.
+During the busy summer months, there are a few different options to get to St. Naum.
+We chose to go there using the Ohrid to St Naum boat Aleksandrija from the main pier in the centre of town.
+The boat left at 10 am from Ohrid, and from St Naum at 3:30 pm.
 The trip took about 90 minutes each way.

-The boat proclaims to have commentary in Dutch and English, and to some extend it does, for basics such as welcome aboard messages.
+The boat proclaims to have commentary also in Dutch and English, and to some extent it does, for basics such as welcome aboard messages.
 As we travelled along the banks of the lake other sites were pointed out, such as the Bay of Bones Museum and the town jokingly called St Tropez by the locals.

 Note the boat left almost exactly on time from both Ohrid and St Naum.
 Don’t be late or you will likely miss it.

 The monastery itself sits high on a cliff over looking the lake.
 The church was built in the tenth century, and is now the burial place of St Naum.
-It is an Orthodox Church with many old frescoes on the walls, and some of the best Macedonian icons are housed here.
+It is an Eastern Orthodox Church with many old frescoes on the walls, and some of the best Macedonian icons are housed here.

 The charge was 140MKD (about €2.50) each for the use of them.
 I’m not sure if all of the lounges need to be paid for as there was a whole big stretch that was not near a food or drinks outlet.

-There are a few different options for food, from the restaurant at the monastery, to more places down near the spring.
-If you continue to walk past the spring and through the far gate to the carpark, there looked to be more local food places, but I only briefly glanced through the gates.
+There are a few different options for food, from the restaurant at the monastery to more places down near the spring.
+If you continue to walk past the spring and through the far gate to the car park, there looked to be more local food places, but I only briefly glanced through the gates.

-We ate at Connecting with Cube Libre – at least I think that was what the name was.
-There was a lot of information about how they were run by the same group that runs the popular Cuba Libre night club back in Ohrid.
+We ate at Connecting with Cuba Libre – at least I think that was what the name was.
+There was a lot of information about how they were run by the same group that runs the popular Cuba Libre nightclub back in Ohrid.